 Molina celebrates his maiden DTM victory at Nurburgring, 2015

 The season of 2016 was Molina’s last in DTM.
 He won the races at Lausitzring and Hockenheim and finished 3rd at Hungaroring.
 His form again was very inconsistent and he finished 13th in the final classification, so Audi decided that Molina is not needed anymore.

 In 2017 Molina found a new engagement in other championships.
-He will drive the Spirit of Race's Ferrari in the FIA World Endurance Championship LMGTE-Am class and also will race in the Blancpain GT Series Endurance Cup with SMP Racing.
+He drove the Spirit of Race's Ferrari in the FIA World Endurance Championship LMGTE-Am class and also in the Blancpain GT Series Endurance Cup with SMP Racing.